How to play Harry Potter: Wizards Unite

-Harry Potter and Albus Dumbledore are in trouble in the new game, Harry Potter: Wizards Unite, that's similar to the wildly popular Pokemon Go.
-Available now for Android and iPhone, Wizards Unite pits you against dark wizards and magical beasts to save beloved characters from the Harry Potter books from the Calamity -- an unexplained event scattering magical items across the Muggle, or No-Maj, world -- as you walk around your real-world environment to follow the game's map on your phone.
+Harry Potter and Hagrid -- even Severus Snape -- require your help in Niantic's new game, Harry Potter: Wizards Unite, that's similar to the wildly popular Pokemon Go.
+Originally due today but releasing a day early in the US for Android and iPhone, Wizards Unite pits you against dark wizards and magical beasts to save beloved characters from the Harry Potter books and movies from the Calamity -- an unexplained event scattering magical items across the Muggle, or No-Maj, world -- as you walk around your real-world environment to follow the game's map on your phone.

-But it's OK if you've never player either of those games, because Harry Potter: Wizards Unite really feels like a new game and not a reskinned Pokemon Go or Ingress.
+But it's OK if you've never played either of those games, because Harry Potter: Wizards Unite really feels like a new game and not a reskinned Pokemon Go or Ingress.

 Ready?
 Here's how to start playing Harry Potter: Wizards Unite.